 DrinkWise presents Bounce Back, a new podcast series to help Australians who are facing adversity or feeling lost as we deal with the COVID-19 pandemic.

-Hosted by Dr Andrew Rochford and presented by DrinkWise, Bounce Back will feature prominent Australians – including Olympians Anna Meares and Bronte Campbell, Australian Test Cricket Captain Tim Paine, Afghanistan veteran and Paralympian Curtis McGrath, Collingwood coach Nathan Buckley and senior public servant Michael Coutts-Trotter – talking about how they showed resilience and overcame adversity.
+Hosted by Dr Andrew Rochford and presented by DrinkWise, Bounce Back features prominent Australians – including Olympians Anna Meares and Bronte Campbell, Australian Test Cricket Captain Tim Paine, Afghanistan veteran and Paralympian Curtis McGrath, Collingwood coach Nathan Buckley and senior public servant Michael Coutts-Trotter – talking about how they showed resilience and overcame adversity.

 Bounce Back is about promoting wellbeing and good mental health by showing that even in the most difficult times there are people you can turn to for support.
 As an advocate for encouraging positive change – whether that’s our attitude towards alcohol consumption or mental health – and recognising that a lot of us are feeling a bit lost or struggling at the moment, DrinkWise is proud to support this initiative.